Confie no seu caminho: minha trajetória ao Royal Ballet

 Para português, clique em EN/PT no menu de opções acima

 After five years on the road, as Northern Ballet mainly tours, something started to stir up in me.
 I would ask myself… am I happy here?
 Or am I staying because it’s safe and comfortable?
-What about the big classics I’ve always wanted to do, like Sleeping Beauty or Swan Lake?
+What about the big classics I’ve always wanted to do, like The Sleeping Beauty or Swan Lake?
 What else is out there?
 Touring was tiring me out and the repertoire was too narrow.
 My soul ached for more.
-It took me some time to finally have the courage to say: ‘I quit’.
+It took me some time to finally have the courage to say ‘I quit!’.
 Six years had gone by since my audition at Royal, so I got in touch again and felt lucky to get a second chance.
 My heart pounding full of expectations, I thought now I had some experience and felt stronger technically.
-Once again, they said they had no contracts and mostly hired people from the Royal Ballet School.
+Once again, I was told there were no contracts and that most dancers got picked from the Royal Ballet School.
 There was nothing I could have done but think outside the box, so I came up with plans B, C, and D.

 I went on a few auditions in Germany, but none successful.
 Most companies would say I was too short and wouldn’t even give me a chance.
 English National Ballet hired me for a short-term contract to perform Swan Lake at the Royal Albert Hall.
 I got hopeful that I would be hired full time after the run, but it wasn’t the case.
 I wanted to stay in London where I could audition easily, so I tried New English Ballet Theatre who were doing a gala performance at the Linbury Theatre, a small theatre inside the Royal Opera House.
 Bingo!
 How much closer could one get to the main stage??
 I was going to be inside that building, and that for me was progress!